Farewell Yahoo, Hello Altaba? Internet Pioneer Company Changing Name Of Remaining Company Portion

 Yahoo!, the internet search engine and technology company, has been around since the earliest boom of the internet.
 Founded in 1994 by two college students, it was once the most popular websites on the internet.
 Many people had a @yahoo.com email address or spent their free time messaging friends on Yahoo Messenger.
 Now, it seems that Yahoo’s run is coming to its end, at least in the form we’ve traditionally known.
 It was announced in July of 2016 that Verizon intends to purchase the tech company.
 Yahoo had agreed to sell its web assets for $4.8 billion, though that number may change.

 Now, this purchase from Verizon doesn’t necessarily mean that you will never see the name Yahoo again.
-TechCrunch reports that the web portion of the company is going to be sold to Verizon, while the remainder will remain intact and will be renamed as a new company, Altaba.
+TechCrunch reported that the web portion of the company is going to be sold to Verizon, while the remainder will remain intact and will be renamed as a new company, Altaba.
 This new company will be an investment company and will maintain it’s 15 percent state in Alibaba along with its 35.5 percent stake in Yahoo Japan.
 The reactions to the name change have been varied.

 Yahoo! is changing its name to Altaba.
 Perfect.
 I can alt-tab away from the site.